manybothans/plex-requester-collections/README.md

 ## [Logic Explained](#logic-explained)

 -   Plex and Overseerr connection details are required, but Radarr, Sonarr, and Tautulli connection details are optional.
-    -   If Radarr and/or Sonarr connection details are provided, then Tautulli connection details are required as well.
 -   If a user requests an item in Overseerr, tag the item in Plex with `requester:plex_username`.
+-   If there is no Overseerr request for a given item, tag the item in Plex with `not_requested`.
 -   Unless the environment variable `FEATURE_CREATE_COLLECTIONS` is set to `0`, also create smart collections in Plex for each requester that include the tagged media items, and tag the collection with `owner:plex_username`.
 These collections will have titles such as `Movies Requested by overseerr_displayName` or `TV Shows Requested by plex_username`, and the Sort Titles will have the prefix `zzz_` so the collections appear at the bottom of the list.
--   If Tautulli and Radarr/Sonarr connection details are set in environment variables:
+-   If Radarr/Sonarr connection details are set in environment variables, then:
     -   If a user requests an item in Overseerr, tag the item in Radarr/Sonarr with `requester:plex_username`.
+    -   If there is no Overseerr request for a given item, tag the item in Radarr/Sonarr with `not_requested`.
+    -   If Tautulli connection details are set in environment variables, then:
+        -   All of the viewing history related tags are removed and re-processed each pass.
-    -   If Tautulli shows that a user OTHER THAN the requester has watched the item in the last 3 months, tag the item in Radarr/Sonarr with `others_watching`.
+        -   If Tautulli shows that a user OTHER THAN the requester has watched the item in the last 3 months, tag the item in Radarr/Sonarr and Plex with `others_watching`.
-        -   If Tautulli later shows that non-requester users have not watched the item in the last 3 months, remove the `others_watching` tag from the item in Radarr/Sonarr.
-    -   If Tautulli shows that the requester user has fully watched an item, tag the item in Radarr/Sonarr with `requester_watched`.
+        -   If Tautulli shows that the requester user has fully watched an item, tag the item in Radarr/Sonarr and Plex with `requester_watched`.
-        -   If Tautulli later shows that the requester has no longer fully watched an item (e.g. they had finished a show but new episodes were added), remove the `requester_watched` tag from the item in Radarr/Sonarr.
-    -   If Overseerr shows that a requested media item was downloaded over 6 months ago, and Tautulli shows that the requester user hasn't watched the item in over 3 months, AND no one else has watched it in 3 months, tag item in Radarr/Sonarr with `stale_request`.
+        -   If Plex shows that a media item was added over 6 months ago, and Tautulli shows that no one has watched it in 3 months, tag item in Radarr/Sonarr and Plex with `stale_request`.
+Note: This tag can also be set when an item is tagged as `not_requested`, in which case it just means "stale content".
-        -   If Tautulli later shows that any user has started watching the item in the last 3 months, remove the `stale_request` tag from item in Radarr/Sonarr.
 -   The process will run once at start, then repeat every 24 hours, unless the environment variable `FEATURE_RUN_ONCE` is set to `1` in which case it will run through once then exit.
--   Right now the system will only touch media items that exist both in Plex and as requests in Overseerr.
-If you add items to Plex directly, or bypass Overseerr and request in Radarr/Sonarr directly, those items won't be processed.

 ## Contributing